AriaKillebrewBruehl/senior-thesis/meeting-notes.md

 ## Meeting Notes

+# 11/22

+- maybe change how i decide what is a seed and what is not
+- create a separate map that has 0,1 initially to inidicate if something is a seed or now
+- somehow try to capture the weirdness with a second type of undefined
+- basically there is numeric instability that leads to weird things

+- picking pixel
+  - just randomly select 1/m pixel but not ones on the feature lines
+  - if distance between dots is d then if random value is less than 1 / d^2 then include it

 # 11 / 15

 We have wide feature lines and a distance away from said feature line.